 UPDATE: I am updating my favs in this category because so many of my favorite Stampin’ Up! sets have retired!
 Boo!!
 Even so, my favorites tend to change on a regular basis, so I will continue to update this page periodically.
 Right now, here they are:

-- Stampin’ Up!: Fabulous Florets, Papillon Potpourri (with this matching punch), Itty Bitty Banners (with these matching framelits), Thank You Kindly (retired, but still needs to be on this list!), Pleasant Poppies, Netting, En Francais Background, and Woodgrain Background.
+- Stampin’ Up!: Secret Garden (and matching dies), Fabulous Florets, Papillon Potpourri (with this matching punch), Itty Bitty Banners (with these matching framelits), Thank You Kindly (retired, but still needs to be on this list!), Pleasant Poppies, Netting, En Francais Background, and Woodgrain Background.
 I also love Fabulous Phrases for sentiments and Notable Alphabet for scrapbooking.

 - Hero Arts: Cupcakes Clear Set, Hero Arts Butterflies and Flowers Set with Sizzix Dies, Wildflower Garden, and Everyday Sayings.
 And, of course, the Traditional Butterfly.